gary-lloyd-tessella/bara/README.md

 *	Folder per environment
 *	Flexible hierarchy for services
 *	Leaf nodes are individual services if they contain the right files - metadata + values? or just values?

+## Release

+Bara is built using [Travis](https://travis-ci.org/gary-lloyd-tessella/bara) and packaged using [Goreleaser](https://goreleaser.com/) with packages being published to [GitHub Releases](https://github.com/gary-lloyd-tessella/bara/releases).
+Travis is configured to build and test on every commit and will build and push a release for any annotated tags.